How To | Be Productive in a Demanding Environment

-There are only so many hours in a day, and I have no doubt, like myself, as much as you enjoy your work, you want to have a life too; right?
+There are only so many hours in a day, and I have no doubt that – just like us – you enjoy your work, but you also want to have a life too – right?

 Yet the reality is that we are living in an increasingly demanding world.
 To achieve your goals

 there are two simple things you can do:

 2. Work the same hours and increase your productivity

 It goes without saying which is the most attractive of the two!

 If you head over to Google and type in “How to be more productive” there are 44, 500, 000 search results; obviously a favourite topic.
 To make things easier for you this post takes you through 6 ways to increase your productivity; so, let’s get started.

 I won’t apologise for starting here as I fully believe it is the start of being more productive.
 If you are getting by on 5 or 6 hours sleep, using multiple cans of fizzy sugar drinks or a plentiful supply of coffee to get you through your day.
 It’s not sustainable, and your work long term will suffer as will your health.

 - Get a good night’s sleep: 7-8 hours.